AlfredRico/EDA-Feature-Engineering-with-Python/README.md

 - Top daily strike counts were concentrated in August (for example, August 29 had 1,070,457 strikes).

 ## Visualization Summary
-The monthly bar chart shows a gradual rise from spring into summer, a sharp peak in August, and then a steady decline through fall and winter.
-This pattern signals strong seasonal behavior in 2018 lightning strikes.
+The monthly bar chart shows a gradual rise from spring into summer, a sharp peak in August, and then a steady decline through fall and winter, signaling a strong seasonal behavior in 2018 lightning strikes.

 ## Notes
-- The full dataset is not included in the repo due to size, A truncated sample is used for demonstrationdocument the limitation.
+- The full dataset is not included in the repo due to size, A truncated sample is used for demonstration.

 ## Source
 - Project reference: https://shadyeggs.github.io/2018-NOAA-Lightning-Strike-Data/